 MailChimp is one of the most popular email marketing tools out there!
 In fact, it’s the first email marketing tools I used where I built my first email list on my travel blog mainly due to the fact that it has a free plan.

-However, when I wrote my article on the best Autoresponders for 2019, I recommend Mailerlite over Mailchimp.
+However, when I wrote my article on the best Autoresponders 2021, I recommend Mailerlite over Mailchimp.
 Why is that?

 Well, by the end of this article you’ll understand why after 3 years of email marketing experience (with pretty much every tool) I recommend Mailerlite over Mailchimp as a budget choice.